MinterTeam/minter-explorer-extender/README.md

 - build and move the compiled file to the directory e.g. `/opt/minter/extender`

-- copy .env.prod to .env file in extender's directory and fill with own values
+- copy .env.prod to .env file in the extender's directory and fill with own values

-- build and run [explorer-genesis-uploader](https://github.com/MinterTeam/explorer-genesis-uploader) to fill data from genesis file (you can use the same config file for both services)

 #### Run